corite/qcal/README.md

 - easy setup

-## Installation
+## Installation / Configuration

 - Have Go installed
-- make && sudo make install
+- make && sudo make install (for MacOS: make darwin)
 - copy config-sample.json to ~/.config/qcal/config.json and modify accordingly
 - for additional calendars just add a comma and new calendar credentials in curly brackets.

 ## Usage